 Starting from the park at German Street, riders will head out along Sunset Trail then veer onto the service road and over the concrete causeway.
-Turning left onto Moore’s Creek trail, riders will then climb part way up Lower Pig then down the lower half of Whip Snake and back along Moore’s Creek trail.
+Turning left onto Moore’s Creek trail, riders will then climb up Lower Pig to the top of Cannonball, then descend and ride back along Moore’s Creek trail.

-And that’s the smooth first half out of the way.
+And that’s the (kind of) smooth first half out of the way.
 Here’s where it gets tough for the rigid riders who will need to sacrifice pace for precision.

 Veering up onto Creek Link, riders will head down the bottom of Finley’s, along Horseshoe, up onto Hanging Rock to Guthrie Hub, then a loose and rocky descent down Guthrie Link, and across the lower crossing back to the car park to do it all over again.